thomthom/skippy/README.md

 Some of the main goals are:

+- [ ] Quick initialization of new project with templates
-* Automate common tasks
+- [ ] Automate common tasks
-  * Packaging the extension
+  - [ ] Packaging the extension
-  * Running build scripts
+  - [ ] Start SketchUp in debug mode
-* Easy interface to add per-project custom commands/tasks
+- [x] Easy interface to add per-project custom commands/tasks
-* Quick initialization of new project with templates
-* Library dependency management
+- [ ] Library dependency management
-  * Pull in third-party modules into extension namespace
+  - [x] Pull in third-party modules into extension namespace
-  * Add/Remove/Update dependencies
+  - [ ] Add/Remove/Update dependencies

+## Requirements

+Your system will need a version of Ruby installed.

+macOS have a system version of Ruby already installed.
+If you need/want a different version you can for instance use [RVM](https://rvm.io/).

+For Windows the easiest way to get Ruby running is using the [Ruby Installer for Windows](https://rubyinstaller.org/).

 ## Installation